jmchandonia/CORAL/example/enigma/ontologies/README.md

 * enigma_specific_ontology = personnel and projects within ENIGMA

+* process_ontology = defined processes to create our static and dynamic objects

 Other prerequisite ontologies:

 * unit_standalone.obo = Units of measurement ontology (UO), from the Phenotype and Trait Ontology (PATO), [https://github.com/bio-ontology-research-group/unit-ontology/](https://github.com/bio-ontology-research-group/unit-ontology/).
 Standalone means references to PATO have been stripped out.